hapax/hapax.github.io/assets/teaching.md

 If it lies below, for instance, move the purple line down until it can't go further without touching the blue curve at all.
-If the purple line wasn't tangent to the blue, the blue would cross *through* the purple and we could continue moving it up.
+If the purple line wasn't tangent to the blue, the blue would cross *through* the purple and we could continue moving it down.
 So it has to just touch at that point!

 <figure>